Charmed Spark K8s

 Note that Azure DataLake Gen1 Storage is currently not supported, and it has been deprecated by Azure.

-In order to connect Charmed Spark with the Azure storage backends (WASB, WASBS, ABFS and ABFSS) the following configurations need to be specified:
+To connect Charmed Apache Spark with the Azure storage backends (WASB, WASBS, ABFS and ABFSS) the following configurations need to be specified:

 storage_account